PRODUCTION AND SOURCING

 “This program has been approved by the registrar of the Private Training Institutions Branch (PTIB) of the Ministry of Advanced Education, Skills & Training”.

-The Cut Fashion Design Academy is interim certified with PTIB
+The Cut Fashion Design Academy is interim designated with PTIB